-During 2017 and 2018, the Company entered into out-of-court settlements on amicable settlement of disputes with all former employees who undertook to withdraw their claims before courts and release the mortgages after their claims are settled, which the Company undertook to do in 12 equal instalments.
+During 2017 and 2018, the Group entered into out-of-court settlements on amicable settlement of disputes with all former employees who undertook to withdraw their claims and release the mortgages after their claims are settled, which the Group undertook to do in 12 equal instalments.
 The last of these instalments became due and payable in September 2019.
-By concluding these settlements, the Company ensured its ability to continue as a going concern.
+By concluding these settlements, the Group ensured its ability to continue as a going concern.

-The separate financial statements have been prepared on the assumption that the Company will continue in business on a going concern basis.
+The consolidated financial statements have been prepared on the assumption that the Group will continue in business on a going concern basis.

-After the balance sheet date, the Company realised the planned divestment in the company CLUB ADRIATIC (sale of land), thus creating the preconditions for the repayment of loan granted to a related company, but also providing funds for a continuous investment cycle, although restricted due to the pandemic.
+After the balance sheet date, the Group realised the planned divestment in the company CLUB ADRIATIC, thus creating the preconditions for the repayment of loan granted to a related company, but also provided funds for a continuous investment cycle, although restricted due to the pandemic.